vijaidjearam/win11install/README.md

   ## Ventoy-Config

   - Ventoy provides the modularity to add an autounttend.xml to a windows iso ( Without Ventoy we need an iso editor to incorporate the xml to the iso)
-  - below image shows how we use *Ventoyplugson* utility to attribute an autounattend.xml to iso.
+  - below image shows how we can use *Ventoyplugson* utility to attribute an autounattend.xml to iso.
   - ![ventoy-part](https://github.com/user-attachments/assets/cbc8e3fd-4be0-45ac-8f09-32fd08317d70)

+  ## Windows boot Analysis